(Updated May 25, 2026) Saga IT

 HL7 v2.x supportFull (all versions)Full (all versions)Full (all versions)

-FHIR R4 supportYes (community-maintained)Enhanced (HAPI FHIR integration)Yes (NextGen-maintained)
+FHIR R4 supportYes (community-maintained)Yes (community-maintained)Yes (NextGen-maintained)

 DICOM supportFullFullFull